ABA Formal Opinion 512: A Compliance Guide

 Opinion 512, at 14.

-The Opinion also distinguishes overhead-type tool costs (for example, a grammar-check feature bundled into word processing) from client-specific tool expenses (for example, a per-matter charge from a contract-review vendor).
-Firms should have a billing policy that maps each approved tool to one of those two categories and discloses the billing treatment to clients in advance.
+The Opinion also distinguishes overhead-type tool costs from client-specific tool expenses.
+An example of overhead: a grammar-check feature bundled into word processing.
+An example of a pass-through expense: a per-matter charge from a contract-review vendor.
+Firms should map each approved tool to one of those two categories and disclose the billing treatment to clients in advance.

 Rules 5.1 and 5.3: Supervisory duties

-Rules 5.1 and 5.3 assign responsibility to managerial and supervisory lawyers for the conduct of other lawyers and nonlawyer assistants at the firm.
-Opinion 512 treats GAI tools as falling within this framework in two ways.
-Internally, managing partners must establish firm-wide policies; supervisory lawyers must train and oversee staff use.
+Under Rules 5.1 and 5.3, managerial and supervisory lawyers are responsible for the conduct of other lawyers and nonlawyer assistants.
+Opinion 512 places GAI tools within this framework.
+Internally, managing partners must establish firm-wide policies.
+Supervisory lawyers must train and oversee staff use.
 The Opinion's formulation:

 "Managerial lawyers must establish clear policies regarding the law firm's permissible use of GAI, and supervisory lawyers must make reasonable efforts to ensure that the firm's lawyers and nonlawyers comply with their professional obligations when using GAI tools."